Liam Marshall: Return to patent club

 In round 1 of the 2022 Super League season, Marshall scored two tries in a 24-10 victory over Hull Kingston Rovers.

 On 28 May 2022, Marshall scored the winning try for Wigan in their 2022 Challenge Cup Final victory over Huddersfield.

 In round 21, Marshall scored a hat-trick in Wigan's 46-4 victory over Hull Kingston Rovers.

-2023

-In round 2 of the 2023 Super League season, Marshall scored four tries for Wigan in a 60-0 victory over Wakefield Trinity.
+In round 2 of the 2023 Super League season, Marshall scored four tries for Wigan in a 60–0 victory over Wakefield Trinity, a match in which he also scored his 100th career try for the club.

-The following week, Marshall scored a hat-trick in Wigan's 36-0 victory over Castleford.
+The following week, Marshall scored a hat-trick in Wigan's 36–0 victory over Castleford.

+On 14 October 2023, Marshall played in Wigan's 2023 Super League Grand Final victory over the Catalans Dragons scoring the only try of the match.

+In round 1 of the 2024 Super League season, Marshall scored two tries in Wigan's 32-4 victory over Castleford.

+On 24 February 2024, Marshall played in Wigan's 2024 World Club Challenge final victory over Penrith.

+On 1 March 2024, Marshall scored a hat-trick in Wigan's 30-16 victory over Huddersfield.

+On 8 June 2024, Marshall played in Wigan's 2024 Challenge Cup final victory over Warrington.
+Marshall signed a new four-year contract with Wigan in August 2024.
+Marshall made the Super League Dream Team for the 2024 Super League season.

+On 12 October 2024, Marshall played in Wigan's 9-2 2024 Super League grand final victory over Hull Kingston Rovers.

+In 2025, Marshall kept his place in the Super League Dream Team.

+On 9 October 2025, Marshall played in Wigan's 24-6 2025 Super League Grand Final loss against Hull Kingston Rovers.